JamieW87/coding-challenges/README.md

 # Coding challenges
-Jamie's collection of leet code wins and (mostly) fails.
+A dump of my collection of coding challenge wins and (mostly) fails.

 ## Problems solved: